-U.S. stock index futures pointed to a higher open on Thursday as traders eyed a host of big earnings and the release of several pieces of data.
+U.S. stock index futures pointed to a higher open on Friday as traders eyed a post-election rally and digested a surprise ECB announcement.

 Markets are expected more gains following record-making closes Thursday, as IPO activity gets a boost.

 Amazon denies reports that it has a fleet of bricks-and-mortar grocery stores in the works.

 The ASX and Nikkei opened in the green while the Kospi slipped in early trade ahead of South Korea President's impeachment vote.